|Who may register to vote?

 By mail: Mail in Registration Forms are available at most government offices, public libraries, post offices, and the Department of Motor Vehicles (DMV).

-Fill out a Voter Registration Form Now.
+Fill out a Voter Registration Form.
 This form must be printed, completed, signed and returned to our office either in person or by mail.
 We cannot accept faxed or emailed Voter Registration Forms.

 Our office will send you a letter requesting you provide the required information.
 You will not be registered to vote until the information is received.